CalmDownVal/signal/readme.md

 To remove a handler (regardless of the once option), use the `Signal.off` function.
 It will search for the first occurrence of the handler and remove it from the list.
-The function will return a boolean indicating whether the handler was found and removed or not.

-If the same handler was added multiple times (by calling .on repeatedly), to fully remove it you must call .off the same amount of times.
+If the same handler was added multiple times (by calling `.on` repeatedly), to fully remove it you must call `.off` the same amount of times.

+If no specific handler is provided via the second argument the `.off` function will remove all handlers registered for the given signal.

 ```ts
 // will remove the first found occurrence of myHandler